-In March 2022, our board of directors announced an estimated NAV per share of \$7.37 as of Dec.
-31, 2021, for our common stock.
-Reflecting our belief in the high quality of our focused portfolio and the mid- and long-term prospects of the seniors housing industry, our recently updated NAV per share was very steady as compared to the prior NAV per share of \$7.38 as of Dec.
-31, 2020.
-Our most recent NAV reflects an ongoing deduction for our current projection of property-level transaction costs presuming a hypothetical orderly liquidation of the balance of our assets to depict a version of an estimated "net" calculation for shareholders.
-The company began deducting hypothetical transaction costs from the estimated NAV in 2018 when we first publicly announced the exploration of strategic alternatives to provide liquidity to shareholders.
+Our most recent NAV reflects an ongoing deduction for our current projection of property-level transaction costs, presuming a hypothetical orderly sale of the balance of our assets to depict an estimated "net" calculation for shareholders.
+The company began deducting hypothetical transaction costs in our estimated 2017 NAV in connection with launching its exploration of a strategic alternatives process to provide liquidity to shareholders.